Dr. Joyce King, Principal Adrienne Grainger-Smith and Dr. Brian Williams with a portrait of Dr. Asa Hilliard donated to the school by the Crim Center.

 Teach Freedom: Education for Liberation in the African American Tradition (2008) is a great resource for educators, students and community organizers.
-This anthology, edited by Charles M. Payne and Carol Sills Strickland, covers much of the history of emancipatory educational efforts in the United States.… more »
+This anthology, edited by Charles M. Payne and Carol Sills Strickland, covers much of the history of emancipatory educational efforts in the United States.
+Beginning from the end of the Civil War, these… more »

 The Kingian philosophy is steeped in the themes of nonviolent action, service, and transformative love for social change.
-Like Dr. Alonzo A. Crim’s vision for the Community of Believers, Dr. King’s “Beloved Community” was a vision of an interconnected diverse community working together peacefully to eliminate the… more »
+Like Dr. Alonzo A. Crim’s vision for the Community of Believers, Dr. King’s “Beloved Community” was a vision of an interconnected diverse community working together peacefully to eliminate the suffering of our neighbors and the entire human… more »

 After watching the movie, Selma (2014), I left the theater feeling an overwhelming sense of responsibility, to take more of an active role within my community and to help improve the quality of life for all.
-There has to be something that we as human beings believe in and… more »
+There has to be something that we as human beings believe in and are willing to stand firmly for.… more »

 I.C.M.E.
 (I Create My Experience) is a 4-month program that serves Black and Latino male youth, ages 16-24, and runs from January-April.
-Taught by Garfield Bright, Georgia State University doctoral student and Crim Center GRA, the course encourages and emphasizes cultural awareness, digital/ media literacy, critical literacy and new… more »
+Taught by Garfield Bright, Georgia State University doctoral student and Crim Center GRA, the course encourages and emphasizes cultural awareness, digital/ media literacy, critical literacy and new civic engagement principals, while concurrently helping… more »